Free at-home COVID test kits: How many can I get and when will they be available?

-It also "ensures individuals do not need an order from their healthcare provider to access these tests for free," according to a statement Monday from the Department of Health and Human Services.
+The federal mandate allows health-insurance companies to establish in-network pharmacies and cap coverage of out-of-network retailers at $12 per test.
+It also "ensures individuals do not need an order from their health care provider to access these tests for free."

-The White House also plans to launch a website offering free COVID-19 tests to anyone who requests them.
-In addition, it'll also be providing 5 million lab-based PCR tests for free to schools per month.
+In a COVID-19 briefing Thursday, President Joe Biden declared his administration is "on track to roll out a website next week where you can order free tests shipped to your home."
+No exact date or URL has been provided yet.
+Biden also announced he was doubling the number of available free tests from 500 million to 1 billion.
+In addition, the government will also be providing 5 million lab-based PCR tests for free to schools per month.

 We'll continue to update this story as we learn more details, including when the free test-kit website will launch and how it will work.
 Also, get the latest on mask mandates and how to choose the right booster shot for you.